 While there aren’t specific brands I recommend, there are general characteristics to look for when choosing a bottle for your baby.

-Most speech therapists will recommend a nipple that is longer and gradually sloping instead of the bulb with a shorter nipple (which resembles a breast).
+Most speech therapists will recommend a nipple that is longer and gradually sloping instead of a bulb with a shorter nipple (which resembles a breast).
 The reason behind choosing one with a longer nipple is when a child breastfeeds, the nipple elongates so the baby can more efficiently feed.
 We want to mimic that with a bottle nipple.

-What size of nipple should we use?
+What size of nipple should we use while bottle feeding?